MirrorNetworking/Mirror/doc/Guides/Profiler.md

 # Mirror Network Profiler

 The Mirror Profiler is part of the Mirror Pro suit.
-As of this writing it is accessible to our Github Supporters.
+As of this writing it is accessible to our GitHub Supporters.

 ![Network Profiler](Profiler.png)

 ## Installation

 1. Make sure you have the latest version of Mirror.
-2. Become a [Github Supporter](https://github.com/sponsors/vis2k) if you haven't.
+2. Become a [GitHub Sponsor](https://github.com/sponsors/vis2k) if you haven't.
 3. Download the profiler.
 4. Install the unity package in your project.